JarrenToh/Wine-Supplychain-Blockchain/README.md

   6. sellWine: This function allows the retailer to sell a certain quantity of wine from a specific batch.
 It takes in the productId and the quantity as parameters and updates the remaining quantity of wine in that batch.
 It also emits a soldWine event.

   7. removeWineBatch: This function allows the retailer to remove a specific batch of wine from the product list.
 It takes in the productId as a parameter and removes the product from the list.
 It also emits a wineBatchRemoved event.

-  8. returnWineBatch: This function allows the retailer to return a batch of wine to the previous owner (e.g., the wholesaler).
-It takes in the productId as a parameter and requires that the product has already been received and the previous owner is the current caller of the function.
-The function then transfers the payment to the current owner of the product (i.e., the retailer), updates the product's current and previous owner and contract address, and emits a returnedWine event.

 ## Deployment